-It turns out that the only explanation capable of explaining all results is religious coping, which views religion as a psychological tool to cope with adverse life events.
+It turns out that the only explanation capable of explaining all results of all three analyses simultaneously is religious coping, which views religion as a psychological tool to cope with adverse life events.
+Alternative explanations are able to explain some of the results, and the conclusion is not that the results are only driven by religious coping.
+The conclusion is that there must be some degree of religious coping going on.